Specialist analytical support for archaeology

 Contact

-Available for consulting engagements, research collaboration, invited talks, and specialist analytical review.
+Available for consulting engagements, research collaboration, invited talks, and specialist analytical support.
+Request a consultation to discuss scope, timing, and pricing.

-A useful inquiry should include project location, current phase, timeline, and whether support is needed for sampling design, interpretive analysis, publication development, or broader geoarchaeological strategy.
+Inquiries are welcome for field, post-excavation, and publication-stage work.
+A useful inquiry should include project location, current phase, timeline, whether support is remote or travel-based, and whether you need sampling design, on-site sampling, shipping coordination, interpretive analysis, publication development, or broader geoarchaeological strategy.